Director of Music

 Previous Directors of Music

 Renowned for his fine musicianship, David Hill is widely respected as both a choral and orchestral conductor.
-His talent has been recognised by his appointments as Chief Conductor of The BBC Singers, Musical Director of The Bach Choir, Music Director of Southern Sinfonia, Music Director of Leeds Philharmonic Society and Associate Guest conductor of The Bournemouth Symphony orchestra.
-He was awarded an honorary Doctorate by the University of Southampton in 2002 in recognition of his Services to Music.
+His talent has been recognised by his appointments as Musical Director of The Bach Choir, Music Director of Leeds Philharmonic Society, Associate Guest conductor of the Bournemouth Symphony Orchestra, Principal Conductor of Yale Schola Cantorum, and International Chair in Choral Conducting at the Royal Northern College of Music.
+He was Chief Conductor of the BBC Singers from September 2007 to September 2017 and is a former Music Director of Southern Sinfonia.

-Christopher Robinson was educated at Rugby and Christ Church, Oxford, where he was Organ Scholar.
-After a period as Organist and Master of the Choristers at Worcester Cathedral, where he was also conductor of several Three Choirs Festivals, Christopher Robinson moved to St George’s Chapel, Windsor Castle, where he was Organist and Choirmaster until 1991.
+Christopher Robinson was born in 1936 and educated at Rugby and Christ Church, Oxford, where he was Organ Scholar.
+After a period as Organist and Master of the Choristers at Worcester Cathedral from 1963-75, he moved to St George’s Chapel, Windsor Castle, where he was Organist and Choirmaster until 1991, when he succeeded George Guest as Director of Music at St John’s College.
 He was conductor of the Oxford Bach Choir from 1976 to 1997 and of the City of Birmingham Choir from 1964 to 2002.
 As well as conducting most of the large-choir repertoire with the City of Birmingham Choir, there were also concerts of special note.
 For example, Christopher Robinson’s expertise in and affinity for Elgar’s music produced several highly praised performances of The Dream of Gerontius.
 In 1981 he conducted Messiaen’s La Transfiguration de Notre Seigneur Jesus Christ and in 1989 two highly acclaimed performances of Tippett’s Mask of Time.
-The Choir gave a widely praised first performance in England of the Jacobite Rising by Sir Peter Maxwell Davies.
+The Choir gave a widely praised first performance in England of The Jacobite Rising by Sir Peter Maxwell Davies.

 He holds honorary degrees from Birmingham University and the University of Central England and is an honorary member of the Royal Academy of Music.
 He has been Chairman of the Elgar Society and President of the Royal College of Organists.
 In 1992 the Queen bestowed on him the honour of Commander of the Victorian Order for his services at Windsor Castle, and in the summer of 2002, the Archbishop of Canterbury made him a Lambeth DMus.
 He became an Honorary Fellow of the Guild of Church Musicians in Autumn 2003 and received a CBE in the 2004 New Year’s Honours List.
-On 16 April 2011, a group of former Choral Scholars and Choristers sang Evensong to celebrate his 75th birthday, conducted by Dr Robinson.
-Listen to the service here.
+Since retirement in 2003 he has continued to be active as a conductor, composer, keyboard player and mentor to young musicians.
+In 2006 he was Acting Director of Music at Clare College and from 2015-17 was Mentor to the Organ Scholars at Downing College.
+In 2019 he continued to work with various college choirs, including Queens’, King’s and Caius.
+He was Interim Associate Director of Music at King’s during the Hilary Term and Acting Precentor at Caius in the Easter.

 George Guest was born in Bangor, Wales.
 His father was an organist, and George assisted him by acting as organ blower.
 He became a chorister at Bangor Cathedral, and subsequently at Chester Cathedral, where he received organ lessons from the sub-organist, Dr. Roland Middleton.
 He passed the examination for ARCO in 1940, and FRCO in 1942.
 By this time he had become the organist and choirmaster of Connah's Quay parish church, Flintshire.
 George Guest was always proud of his Welsh roots and from the 1970s onwards took a personal interest in the Cambridge University Welsh Society (Cymdeithas Y Mabinogi), sponsoring many of its events and providing a welcome face for Welsh students away from home.
 At the age of 18 he was called up for military service, and joined the Royal Air Force, being posted to India in 1945.
 On leaving the services in 1947 he took up the post of sub-organist at Chester Cathedral.
 The cathedral organist, Malcolm Boyle, encouraged him to apply for the Organ Scholarship at St John's College, Cambridge, in which endeavour he was successful.
 At Cambridge he studied under Robin Orr.
 In his final year as Organ Scholar, Robin Orr announced that he intended to retire, and the College Council offered the post to Guest.